cminyard/pat/README.md

 what you are doing it's not too hard.
 If you don't know what you are doing the learning curve is pretty steep.

+So to compile under Windows, you basically follow the steps above in the mingw64 environment, except you don't do the "./make.bash libax25" step since that's for Linux only.
+You will end up with a binary that has some DLL dependencies to mingw64 stuff, but that is unavoidable, as far as I can tell.

 ## Copyright/License

 Copyright (c) 2020 Martin Hebnes Pedersen LA5NTA